dotnet/roslyn-tools/docs/RepoToolset.md

 RepoToolset include build target for generating VS Template VSIXes.
 Adding `VSTemplate` items to project will trigger the target.

-`source.extension.vsixmanifest` shall sepcify `Experimental="true"` attribute in `Installation` section.
+`source.extension.vsixmanifest` shall specify `Experimental="true"` attribute in `Installation` section.
 The experimental flag will be stripped from VSIXes inserted into Visual Studio.

 VSIX packages are built to `VSSetup` directory.